UstymUkhman/vite-plugin-glsl/README.md

     '**/*.vs', '**/*.fs'
   ],
   exclude: undefined,             // Glob pattern, or array of glob patterns to ignore
+  defaultExtension: 'glsl',       // Shader suffix to use when no extension is specified
   warnDuplicatedImports: true,    // Warn if the same chunk was imported multiple times
   removeDuplicatedImports: false, // Automatically remove an already imported chunk
-  defaultExtension: 'glsl',       // Shader suffix when no extension is specified
+  importKeyword: '#include',      // Keyword used to import shader chunks
   minify: false,                  // Minify/optimize output shader code
   watch: true,                    // Recompile shader on change
   root: '/'                       // Directory for root imports